GPCsolutions/doliwoo/README.md

 **Known issues**

 WooCommerce VAT management vastly differs from Dolibarr and we need equivalence tables.
-Only French, Italian and Spanish equivalence tables are shipped at the moment.
+Supplied tables:
+* French
+* German
+* Italian
+* Spanish
+All other countries are missing.
+Contributions welcome!

 ### Requirements ###